bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 There are two possible ways to submit this project to Canvas.
 Lambda Staff will let you know which one applies:

 1. Submitting a pull request to merge `<firstName-lastName>` (or `stretch` if you finished any stretch goals) branch into `main`.
-2. Setting up your fork settings on Github to submit via Codegrade by pushing commits to your `<firstName-lastName>` branch.
+2. Setting up your fork on Github to submit via Codegrade by pushing commits to your `<firstName-lastName>` branch.

+## Interview Questions

+Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
+You might prepare by writing down your own answers before hand.

+1. The core features of Node.js and Express and why they are useful.
+1. Understand and explain the use of Middleware.
+1. The basic principles of the REST architectural style.
+1. Understand and explain the use of Express Routers.
+1. Describe tooling used to manually test the correctness of an API.